Exposure (infant)

 The Selection of Children in Sparta, Jean-Pierre Saint-Ours, small version of 1785, Neue Pinakothek, Munich.

-In ancient times, exposition (from the Latin expositus, "exposed") was a method of infanticide or child abandonment in which infants were left in a wild place either to die due to hypothermia, starvation, animal attack or to be collected by slavers or by those unable to produce children.
+Exposure, or exposition (both ultimately from the Latin expōnō, "to set forth, expose"), is a method of infanticide or child abandonment in which infants are left outside to die.
+In ancient times, the infants typically either died to hypothermia, starvation, and animal attack, were collected by slavers, or were adopted by those unable to produce children.

-Following exposure, the infants usually died, were taken by slave traders, or were adopted by others.

 Mythological

 This form of child abandonment is a recurring theme in mythology, especially among hero births.